Homological mirror symmetry for the quartic surface

-In fact, if the finite-dimensionality condition holds for all $Y$, one can realize $T_X$ by an $A_\infty$-endofunctor of $Tw\Cat$, inducing an exact functor on $D^b(\Cat)$.
-Similarly, if (1) holds and (2') $Y$ has a strict cochain level identity morphism $e_Y$, then $T_Y^\vee(X) = \{X \rightarrow hom^*(X,Y)^\vee \otimes Y\}$ will do.
+In fact, if the finite-dimensionality condition holds for all $Y$, one can realize $T_X$ by an $A_\infty$-endofunctor of $\mathit{Tw}\Cat$, inducing an exact functor on $D^b(\Cat)$.
+Similarly, if (1) holds and (2') $Y$ has a strict cochain level identity morphism $e_Y$, a definition of the untwist as $T_Y^\vee(X) = \{X \rightarrow \mathit{hom}^*_{\mathit{Tw}\Cat}(X,Y)^\vee \otimes Y\}[-1]$ works.
 Fukaya categories are not in general strictly unital, so the previous observation does not apply directly to them.
-This can be remedied, but instead of entering into a full discussion, we just record the technical statement that will be used later on:
+This can be remedied \cite[Section 5]{seidel04}, but instead of entering into a full discussion, we just record the technical statement that will be used later on: